DenisBG312/SnakeGame-C-/README.md

 - **.NET Core:** .NET Core framework is used for building and running the application.
 - **Windows Command Prompt:** The game runs within the Windows Command Prompt environment.

+## Thank you for using the Snake Game for Command Prompt (CMD) in C#!
+I hope you enjoy playing it as much as I enjoyed developing it.
+Happy gaming! 🐍🎮